 Incorporating the many positive themes we discovered in our employee interviews, here is what we developed at ClearCompany for our EVP:

 Find Your Mission

-Missions are accomplished with people, driving towards a greater purpose.
+Missions are accomplished with people, driving toward a greater purpose.
 At ClearCompany, our mission is to help our 2000+ clients achieve theirs.
-We do this through the development of the only Talent Management Platform that unifies Recruiting, Onboarding, Performance Management, Goal Tracking, and Analytics allowing our clients to hire, engage, and retain A-level talent aligned to their core values.
+We do this through the development of the only Talent Management Platform that unifies Recruiting, Onboarding, Performance Management, Goal Tracking, and Analytics allowing our clients to hire, engage, and retain A-level talent aligned with their core values.

-When talking to our own team of A Players, you’ll find that it’s not only the opportunity to drive this mission forward and be part of something bigger than ourselves that keeps us thriving.
-It’s the freedom, flexibility, and support ClearCompany provides back which contributes to our professional development and the pursuit of our personal missions and passions outside of work.
+When talking to our own team of A-players, you’ll find that it’s not only the opportunity to drive this mission forward and be part of something bigger than ourselves that keeps us thriving.
+It’s the freedom, flexibility, and support ClearCompany provides that contribute to our professional development and the pursuit of our personal missions and passions outside of work.